-Specialist SALT in school 2 full mornings per week for intervention, 5 staff trained to deliver specific programs - 49 students now receiving SALT intervention weekly.
-6 students per term receive play therapy
+Specialist NHS SALT in school 1 morning per week for intervention, 5 staff trained to deliver specific programs - 100% of SALT caseload received SALT intervention 2022-23.
+6 students per term receive play therapy intervention and many students throughout the year received interventions in counselling, music therapy, tac pac, Sensory Sam, rebound and Makaton intervention.

-The MAKW attends the regular core and care team meetings whilst also supporting and signposting students, parents and carers to a wide range of external agencies to improve outcomes as follows:
+The MAKW attends the regular core and care team meetings whilst also supporting and signposting students, parents and carers to a wide range of external agencies to improve outcomes as follows (from Summer '23 safeguarding report):

-- 25.4% of vulnerable students are being managed by CIN. - 13.5% of vulnerable students are being managed by EH. - 10.16% of students are involved in a single assessment. - 22 incidents required a referral to CYPS/ ISIT /CADS/HEALTHY MINDS/ESCAPE/School nursing in the summer term 22. - 0.5 % pupils were identified at the MARAC because of domestic violence within the families or extended families. - 11.6% of students were referred to ISIT for a range of reasons. - 5.9% referrals to healthy minds for anger management, emotions re: low mood and anxiety. - 1.61% of the pupils were referred to health for a variety of reasons. - 4.3% of students have a safety plan in place. - 1.6% of our students received an Operation Encompass Report.
+- 20.58% of vulnerable students are being managed by CIN. - 20.6% of vulnerable students are being managed by EH. - 8.82% of students are involved in a single assessment. - 8 incidents required a referral to CYPS/ ISIT /CADS/HEALTHY MINDS/ES-CAPE/School nursing in the spring term 23. - 0.5 % pupils were identified at the MARAC because of domestic violence within the families or extended families. - 32.35% of vulnerable students are LAC. - 5.9% referrals to healthy minds for anger management, emotions re: low mood and anxiety. - 1.61% of the pupils were referred to health for a variety of reasons. - 9 students have a safety plan in place. - 1.9% of our students received an Operation Encompass Report.